Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

   * Safari
   * IE

+### Testing User Stories

+  * As a user, I would like to know the current total covid-19 data as well as daily data worldwide.

+    - When the user opens up the website they will see the global covid-19 on top of the page.
+This information was positioned on top of the page so its the first detail that will catch the user's attention.

+  * As a user, I would like to know the current total data for each country.

+    - In the middle of page, the user can see the Data per Country sub-header.
+Below of which is the option to choose the country to determine the total Confirmed, Deaths, and Recovered for each country.
+    - User will need to click on the "Enter Country Name" then the list of countries will show.
+They'll need to click on the country that they wanted to view to accessed pertinent data.

+  * As a user, I would like to be able to view the world wide and each country's data at the same time for comparison.

+    - Once the user clicked on the chosen country, the pertinent data of such country will be shown under the CONFIRMED, DEATHS AND RECOVERED.
+At the same time, the global data can still be viewed on top of the page for comparison.

+  * As a user, I would like to know the current covid-19 data per province in the philippines

+    - This can be achieved when the user clicks on the dropdown button below the Philippine Cases per Province sub-header.
+Once clicked, the user then need to choose wich province to accessed from the list.
+Once that's done then the data on the CONFIRMED, DEATHS and RECOVERED will be populated on their respective location.

+  * As a user, I would like to know the demography of these cases per gender and age range

+    - Once user clicked on their chosen province, the chart per gender and age range will automatically populated below the covid-19 province data.

 ### Additional Testing

 Manual testing was done using Samsung Note 10, Sony Z5 and Iphone 5 by family members.
 The responsive design was tested using [Responsinator](http://www.responsinator.com/) and [ami.responsivedesign.is](http://ami.responsivedesign.is/) websites.

 # DEPLOYMENT